 - Simple Clown CakeMy son had a carnival at his school and I signed up to enter a cake for the cake walk … Read more

-- Coolest JoJo Circus Cake Photos and How-To Tips 2I made this JoJo circus cake for my nephews first birthday.
-Originally I had no clue who JoJo was and … Read more
+- Coolest JoJo Circus Cake Photos and How-To Tips 10My sister made this JoJo circus cake along with another cake.
+The other cake just said “happy birthday haliegh” and … Read more

-- Coolest JoJo Circus Cake Photos and How-To Tips 4Friends of mine had asked me to make the jojo circus cake for their daughters JoJo’s Circus birthday.
-I wanted … Read more
+- Coolest JoJo Circus Cake Photos and How-To Tips 11For my sons 2nd Birthday party I decided to make a JoJo cake for him.
+I took a photo of … Read more

 I made this circus clown cake by baking 58 cupcakes.
 I sliced the top of each one to make them flat.
 Then I arranged them in the shape of a hat and clown face with a collar!
 I used Wilton spray color on parts of it and decorated it colorful and festive for a circus party!